The Spoilers (1930 film): Production

-The Spoilers was filmed on location in Oregon.
+The Spoilers was filmed on location near Oxnard, California, where a replica of Nome, Alaska during the 1900s was built.

 Reception

 In his review for The New York Times, Mordaunt Hall gave the film a negative review for its poor narrative, unconvincing plot, and "absurdly melodramatic dialogue".
 Believing that the film would have benefitted from more details of the working for gold and fewer scenes in gambling halls and other places, Hall continued:

 Finally, Hall criticized the film's "general lack of intelligence" and the narrative, which "runs from one scene to another with too much threatening talk and an ineffectual misunderstanding between Glenister and Helen Chester, who are in love with each other."